Viraltag Review (2020)

-As you may know, about a year ago I started my own personal finance site, Money@30.
+As you may know, a few years ago I started my own personal finance site, Money@30.
 While I was preparing to launch — including setting up my various social media accounts — I was determined to find better social tools than the ones I was already accustomed to and really “up my game” for this new site.
 That’s when I came across Viraltag, a service that allows you to easily create and schedules social media posts across various platforms.
 Having now used and explored Viraltag for the past few years, I’ve seen the service evolve for the better… but also for the worse.
 With that, let’s take a look at what Viraltag is and what it has to offer.

 Once I signed up for Viraltag, my first job was to connect all of my social media accounts to the service.
 This included Twitter, Facebook Page, my LinkedIn business page, Pinterest, and Tumblr.
 There was also support for linking an Instagram account, but we’ll get into that later as the workflow is very different from the others.
 Of course this being a social media tool review I think, in addition to this in-depth written review, a quick video review is also called for.
 So without further ado here are my thoughts on Viraltag.
 (Note: this video was produced with my initial review and — as you’ll read about — a couple of things have changed.)